Documentation

 mu-modeInjection mode (replace, update, prepend, append, before, after, remove, none, patch).

 mu-targetCSS selector for the target node in the current page.
+Use & for relative targets.

 mu-sourceCSS selector for the source node in the fetched page.